pyroscope/rtorrent-ps/docs/setup.rst

 These instructions are explicitly known to work on *Debian Jessie*, and *Ubuntu Trusty + Xenial*.

+The whole procedure takes 15 – 20 minutes,
+including full compilation from source.
+Subtract about 5 minutes if you install rTorrent via a package.
+This on a quad-core 3.3 GHz Xeon CPU with 32 GiB RAM, and assuming you are familiar with the procedure, or just blindly paste the command blocks that follow.
+Add plenty of reading time whne doing your first setup, and it's still under an hour.

 .. note::

     If you don't understand a word of what follows,